-View our February 2019 e-Newsletter and get information on topics including:
+View our July 2020 e-Newsletter and get information on topics including:

 View previous e-Newsletters by clicking on the links below:

-Upcoming Briefings to City Council, Boards & Commissions
+Briefings to City Council, Boards & Commissions

-City staff regularly provide briefings about progress being made to implement the 2016 Mobility Bond and related programs and activities.
+City staff regularly provide briefings about the progress being made to implement the 2016 Mobility Bond and related programs and activities.
 These meetings are open to the public, and attendees have the opportunity to provide comments during citizen communication.
 Following are a list of upcoming briefings: